marcusoftnet/marcusoftnet.github.io/talks.md

 ### Length

 This is best as a 1 hour presentation - longer than that it is better run as a workshop (see below)

+## Agile - principles over practices

+I've found that many teams and organisations are doing agile practices but don't get much out of it, because we don't fully understand the principles it's built on.

+This leads to us following procedures that doesn't make sense to us, not getting the most out of what agile can give and that we see no or little improvement over time.

+This presentation dives into the prinicples behind agile (and lean) to help us understand how these principles can be turned into practices to support and help us in our search for practices that is suited for us.

+### Outcomes

+- Overview of how agile and lean can help you improve your process to more effectively deliver value
+- Knowing the foundational prinicples of agile and lean, and how they can help you where you are
+- Inspiration to go on and start your improvement journey - from now until better than you ever imagined!

+### Audience
+This presentation is good for teams that of any kind (not only IT team, not only development) that just started their agile journey, or are just about to start using agile methods.

+It can also be used as a conversation starter between an agile team and people around the team that needs help understanding the principles the team are working from.

+### Length
+I usually do this as a 1-2 hour presentation, but very frequently follow up with a discussion / open space or hands-on coaching around a team board.

 ## Kanban in Action - improve my kanban board